-➢ Girls Grades 1-5
+Girls Grades 1-5

 - Unisex Polo-style shirt with KATZ HILLEL DAY SCHOOL embroidered on the upper left side of the shirt (short or long sleeve shirt is acceptable).
-Colors allowed: white, red, navy.
-Previously owned HILLEL DAY SCHOOL & HDS shirts are acceptable, however all new shirts should have KATZ HILLEL DAY SCHOOL on them. - Skirt in navy or red plaid. - Uniform needs to be tailored to comply with rules of Tzniyut.
+Colors allowed: white, red, navy. - Skirt in navy or red plaid. - Uniform needs to be tailored to comply with rules of Tzniyut.
 Skirts should cover the knees, and shirts should not be unduly form-fitting.
-In purchasing skirts, parents are encouraged to buy skirts of sufficient length to accommodate growth throughout the school year. - Girls changing into clothes designed for physical education classes may wear knee-length shorts or culottes. - Sleeves on shirts should come close to the elbow.
-Cap sleeves are not permitted.
+In purchasing skirts, parents are encouraged to buy skirts of sufficient length to accommodate growth throughout the school year.